webmonger/gdkdemo/README.md

 [LiveCard](https://developers.google.com/glass/develop/gdk/ui/live-cards) API.

 It creates a LiveCard when the app's main activity is first activated (through voice input).
-The lifecycle of the LiveCard is associated with that of a background `Service` (.service.LiveDemoLocalService).
+The lifecycle of the LiveCard is associated with that of a background Service (`LiveCardDemoLocalService`).

 It also shows how to add a menu to a LiveCard, which is bound to the main activity.